-The Associate Dean for Doctoral Education advises all first year students.
+The Associate Dean for Doctoral Education teaching the first-year seminar advises all first-year students.
 The Educational Plan is to be developed with the Associate Dean for Doctoral Education for review and approval, and finally reviewed and approved by the Ph.D.
 Program Committee by the middle of the student's third quarter of course work.

-By the end of the first year students should consult with the Associate Dean for Doctoral Education regarding their preferences for a permanent advisor.
+Prior to the end of the first-year in the program, students should consult with the Associate Dean for Doctoral Education regarding their preferences for a permanent advisor.
 A key role of the advisor is to assist students after they have achieved preliminary candidacy at the end of the first year.
 The permanent advisor can be chosen from among GSSW tenure line faculty member.
-Exceptions to this maybe granted following the procedure outlined by the Office of Graduate Studies.
+Exceptions to this may be granted following the procedure outlined by the Office of Graduate Education.
 The choice of the advisor must be approved by the Associate Dean for Doctoral Education.